surgeforward/emberfiretemplate/README.md

 # Ember Fire Template

-This is a template to get you started with ember and firebase quickly.
+This is a template to get you started with ember and firebase quickly using the very cool theme [SB Admin 2](http://ironsummitmedia.github.io/startbootstrap-sb-admin-2/).

 # Features